 - SOM: The final subset is called the serviceable obtainable market (“SOM”).
-The SOM takes into consideration the current market share of the company and accounts for the portion of the SAM that can realistically be captured as the market grows (i.e., retain its current market share into the future).
+The SOM takes into account the current market share of the company and accounts for the portion of the SAM that can realistically be captured as the market grows (i.e., retain its current market share into the future).
 Here, the revenue from the prior year is divided by the industry’s SAM of last year, which represents the market share held in the previous year.
 And then, this market share percentage is multiplied by the industry’s serviceable addressable market for the current year to arrive at SOM.

 The diagram below lists the formulas used to calculate the TAM, SAM, and SOM:

 To begin our walk-through of the hypothetical scenario used in our model, we first determine the total number of companies that the company could potentially sell its products to.